ParaMilitary 2 G-10 Plain Edge

 Tenacious Plain Edge Blade Spyderco Knife

 Cost-effective and stealthy-looking, Tenacious Plain Edge Blade runs 7.75” from hilt to blade tip, and is comprised of solid steel.
 Sporting their favorite G-10 series handle, this high-quality blade saves you cash while packing some serious power.
 The blade itself is underneath the standard “Four finger rule,” which may or may not apply to your municipality, so definitely check that out before carrying this.
 The signature circular hole in the blade itself is present with a screwed-down, locking handle, upholding their quality and the reason behind our decision to dedicate an entire guide to their amazing knives.
+Our handy guide to the best Ka-Bar knives features more great products like this.

 - Weight3.2 ounces